 Repairing or replacing your older house is more difficult

-While it’s hard to replicate the charm of certain features of an older house, those features could end up costing you more to fix.
+While it’s hard to replicate the charm and character of certain features of an older house, those features could end up costing you more to fix.
 Home building materials are constantly improving and evolving, which means that the older your house is, the harder it will be to find the same materials to replace aspects of your house should they be damaged.

 Other factors that determine the cost of homeowners insurance